octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 tezos-client --endpoint https://edonet-tezos.giganode.io/ config update
 ```

-The result should look like below:
+The result should look like the lines below:
 ```bash
 Warning: